hipe/tmx/brazen/doc/issues/096-the-table-narrative.md

 ## about this document & the many tables

-we almost called this "the omni table narrative", but didn't because our longerm goal is to unify all table implementions:
+we almost called this "the omni table narrative", but didn't because our longerm goal is (or isn't) to unify all table implementions:

+    [#ze-047]  2016-08-28  "tuple pager" for long streams of data

     [#.D]  2013-03-13  ad-hoc for application. rewritten once.